-Our Community is our Commitment.
-The Officers of the Fredericksburg Police Department actively interact with our citizens through multiple programs such as National Night Out, Drug Take Back Program, Residence Check, Toys for Tots/Blue Santa, and Youth Education Programs.
+Our community is our commitment.
+Our commitment is demonstrated through active engagement with citizens via programs such as National Night Out, Drug Take Back Program, Residence Check, Toys for Tots/Blue Santa, Youth Education, and more!

 National Night Out